 Sheer florals show soft side to British men's fashion

-LONDON, June 17 (Reuters) - British menswear designers showcased a mixture of transparent florals and detailed paisley prints accessorized with quilted handbags and coloured briefcases on the final day of London's first standalone men's fashion event.
+LONDON (Reuters) - British menswear designers showcased a mixture of transparent florals and detailed paisley prints accessorized with quilted handbags and colored briefcases on the final day of London's first standalone men's fashion event.

 Designer J.W.
 Anderson's showcase for London Collections Men featured teddy bear prints, sheer floral patterns and knitted ensembles.
 The models wearing black wigs and headscarves tied to one side carried quilted handbags and branded sketchbooks.

 Vivid pink and red jackets were seen alongside knitted bell bottom trousers and tops, as well as shirts and shorts with a printed paintbrush effect.

 A crisp palette of pale grays, white, blue and ochre with neat tailored finishes and contrasting color details were seen at Richard Nicoll's debut menswear collection.